-- 1. The progressive discipline procedures will be suspended, if an employee commits a gross violation of these Safety and Health Manuals or participates in an unsafe act that poses an immediate danger to the life and health of themselves or other employees. - 2.
+- 1. If an employee commits a gross violation of the Safety and Health Manual or participates in an unsafe act that poses an immediate danger to the life and health of themselves or other employees. - 2.
 If an employee commits a substance abuse violation, (as described in the Substance Abuse Program) the employee is subject to the disciplinary measures outlined under the Substance Abuse Program.